Cement sepsis – What is it?

 Treatment of cement sepsis case

-As I mentioned there are several ways cement sepsis can be addressed.
-I have found that if the cement is only on the crown and the offending material is removed the body settles down and bone loss is halted.
+As I mentioned there are several ways we can address cement sepsis.
+I have found that if the cement is only on the crown and we remove the the offending material, the body settles down and bone loss is halted.
 In the posterior more aggressive surgery can be done to help regain bone.
 In the anterior where the gum levels are esthetcially critical, I try not to cut any gum tissue.
 The trauma from the surgery alone may have undesirable effects.
 In this case, although there was bone loss, the tissue levels were good.
 In order to avoid losing this tissue, I decided to just attempt removal and watch healing.

 My main concern with removal was that the access to the screw would be out the front of the crown, necessitating removal of the crown.
 I could have taken a CBCT and known for sure what the angle was, but my treatment would not have changed.
-Had the angle been bad the crown would be removed, if not it would be accessed, cleaned, and replaced.
+Had the angle been bad we would have to remove the crown, if not we access the screw just like we do a root canal.
+We remove, clean and replace.
 I started by drilling into the back side of the crown and fortunately I had straight line access to the screw from this hole.

 The above two photos show the cement on the abutment that was causing the cement sepsis.
 It also shows my access on the lingual to the dental implant.
-This patient had chipped the porcelain on this crown and a repair was attempted.
+This patient has a chip in the porcelain with a previous repair.
 With the crown removed a much better repair was possible.

 This photo shows how the cement is going past where the crown is.
-Later, the cement was cleaned and crown replaced.
+Later, we clean off the cement and replace the crown.

 Want to see more cement sepsis?

 In conclusion, if you wish to check our more cement sepsis cases and related posts click here.